 It's also a good idea to take lots of photos at every stage of disassembly just like I did here, in case you forget how to put everything back together!

-The primer on a two stroke engine is used for sucking fuel up into the carburetor.
+- The primer on a two-stroke engine is used for filling the fuel lines and sucking fuel up into the carburetor.
 Without the primer bulb, the starter cord would have to be pulled loads of times before the fuel lines and carburetor fill up.

 Fuel Flow Through Carburetor